In my quest to see all the 92 soccer clubs in the Premier League and English Football League, in 2017 I made my way to see a game at Swansea City.

 I got a day bus pass for just over 4 quid (I had to bite my tongue when I requested a ticket for Mumbles) and hopped a #2 bus along the coastline — a really great public transit ride!

 I also had, via TripAdvisor, a recommendation for breakfast at The Kitchen Table Café.
 It’s a cute little place that served the best breakfast I had on this trip, so I’m passing along the recommendation.
+(Sadly, looks like it’s permanently closed as of 2021, but maybe it will come back.)

 Then I just kept walking along the “prom” towards the famous pier and lighthouse.
 Some of it was standard beach town scenery, with fisherman, and the weather alternating between sun and run-for-cover, and some of what I saw was … well, see for yourself.